gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

                 .. tab-item:: Q1

-                    Identify the lines of code that replaced the 8 steps
+                    Identify the lines of code that replaced the 8 steps.

                     .. code-block:: python